SDO & TLC

 TLC Classes meet during the school year (August through May) on Tuesdays, Thursdays, and Fridays from 8:45 a.m. – 2:45 p.m.
 Parents may choose one, two, or three days.
 We follow the Russellville School Schedule for Spring Break, Thanksgiving Break, and Christmas Break.

 Our Summer Day Out program is available in June – July on Tuesdays and Thursdays from 8:45 a.m. – 2:45 p.m.
 Classes are offered for public school age children in grades kindergarten through 5th grade.

 TLC offers 9 classrooms with staff to child ratios well under the state mandated guidelines.
 Class sizes range from 8 to 14.

 TLC follows a structured program, which includes story/circle time, art, free play, outside/gym time, snack time, age appropriate curriculum time, chapel & music, lunch and rest time.
 Children in the Joeys’ (crib room) class follow a schedule based on their needs.

 Early registration for the Summer Day Out and TLC school year program is in April for the upcoming summer and school year.
-Registration forms can be picked up in either the TLC office or the church office.
+Registration forms can be found under Forms & Registration.
 Enrollment after April will be accepted if class space is available.
-To request a registration packet, click on the registration link or send an email to email@example.com.
+To request a registration packet, click on the registration link or send an email to firstname.lastname@example.org.

 WHAT TO BRING